Follow Us!

 You are here: Home » What We Do » Reaching the unreached » Gypsy

 The gypsy communities are nomadic people who do not have any permanent shelter or residence.
 Traditionally they are hunters and craftsman.
-We started working with a group of gypsies in 1987.
-It started with an informal education centre where we appointed full-time staff to educate the gypsy children.
+SCAD started working with a group of gypsies in 1987.
+It started with an informal education centre where full-time staff were appointed to educate the gypsy children.
+The members of the gypsy families began admitting their children in SCAD Special School for the Gypsies.
+So far 400 children have completed Primary level and around 150 children have taken to secondary education.
+Today nearly 200 children are studying.
+Most of them at least complete primary education.
+Gypsy people are helped to get voting rights and ration cards.

 They work to get land and other basic facilities like water, toilets and roads.
-We have helped set up three women’s self-help groups which are already linked with national banks.
+SCAD has helped set up three women’s self-help groups which are already linked with national banks.
 A cooperative bead chain production unit has been formed to market the women’s products.

 We are currently supporting the community with a housing project on their land.
 Working together with the local government, we will help to provide houses with inside toilets and rain water harvesting tanks.
 As with every SCAD project, we expect villagers to contribute too and so families have to pay a deposit before they are given a home.